Humphry Berkeley: Background and early life

 He was born on 21 February 1926, at Marlow, Buckinghamshire.

 Berkeley's father, Reginald, was Liberal Member of Parliament (MP) for Nottingham Central from 1922 to 1924 and a noted playwright.

 Humphry Berkeley attended Malvern College followed by Pembroke College, Cambridge, and was President of both the Cambridge Union Society and Cambridge University Conservative Association in 1948.

 H. Rochester Sneath

-Berkeley's studies were interrupted when he was excluded ('sent down') for two years as a result of a practical joke in which he impersonated 'H. Rochester Sneath', the fictional headmaster of a rather odd public school, and wrote hoax letters to public figures.
+Berkeley's studies were interrupted when he was excluded ("sent down") for two years as a result of a practical joke in which he impersonated "H. Rochester Sneath", the fictional headmaster of a rather odd public school, and wrote hoax letters to public figures.

-Berkeley knew Rab Butler, who arranged a job for him at Conservative Central Office during this time; he also advised him to keep the hoax letters and their replies safely, and publish them a quarter of a century later.
-The 'Rochester Sneath letters' were duly published in 1974.
+Berkeley knew Rab Butler, who arranged a job for him at Conservative Central Office during this time; Butler also advised him to keep the hoax letters and their replies safe, and publish them a quarter of a century later.
+The "Rochester Sneath letters" were duly published in 1974.